Monmouth Photographic Club

 In addition to the club meetings:

-• We have photographic day trips out and short breaks/weekends away.
+• We have regular outdoor photographic meet ups, plus occasional short breaks/weekends away.

 • Many members are happy to offer one-to-one help with getting the best out of your camera and/or photo processing and manipulation.
 If you would like some help ask any committee member and they will point you to the right person to help you.